 Hey there!
 I believe introductions are in order...

-You're receiving this email because we (Banconomics) think you are a super cool person working in the financial compliance world or working to help create important policy.
+We (Banconomics) think you are a super cool person working in the financial compliance world or working to help create important policy.
 So let us do the heavy lifting for you.
-Each week, we'll send out the Banconomics Compliance News Report that summarizes:
+Each week, we'll send out the Banconomics Compliance News Report that summarizes

 - action by federal regulators (distilled for your convenience)